defiprime/defiprime1/collections/_posts/2019-04-01-prediction-markets.md

 ---
 layout: page
 title: "Prediction markets"
-permalink: decentralized_prediction_markets
+permalink: prediction-markets
-h1title: Prediction markets
+h1title: Decentralized Prediction Markets
-pagetitle: Best prediction markets on crypto blockchains
+pagetitle: Best Decentralized Prediction Markets on crypto blockchains
-metadescription: Prediction markets are exchange-traded markets created for the purpose of trading the outcome of events.
+metadescription: Decentralized Prediction Markets - what it is?
+DeFi Prediction markets are exchange-traded markets created for the purpose of trading the outcome of events.
 category: products
+redirect_from:
+  - decentralized_prediction_markets
 ---

 Prediction markets are exchange-traded markets created to trade the outcome of events.
 The market prices can indicate what the crowd thinks the probability of the event is.